mjbp/craftbeeredinburgh/README.md

 ##Craft Beer Edinburgh
 A geolocation and mapping web app for craft beer in Edinburgh, designed to be installed to a device home screen.
-Built in AngularJS, flexbox, SASS, appcache, SVG and GulpJS.
+Built in AngularJS, flexbox, SASS, appcache, SVG and gulp

 ###Compatibility
 Supporting evergreen Chrome desktop and mobile, Firefox desktop and iOS Safari.